Homa Katouzian: Biography

 Katouzian was born in Tehran, Iran.
 After graduation from Alborz High School and a year at the University of Tehran, in 1961 he went to Britain to study economics.
 He received his bachelor's degree from the University of Birmingham; his master's from the University of London; and his Ph.D. from the University of Kent at Canterbury.
-Between 1968 and 1986, he taught economics in Britain, Iran, Canada and the United States, and also worked as an economic consultant with the Organization of American States, the International Labor Organization, and the United Nations Conference on Trade and Development (UNCTAD).
+Between 1968 and 1986, he taught economics in Britain, Iran, Canada and the United States, and also worked as an economic consultant with the Organization of American States, the International Labour Organization, and the United Nations Conference on Trade and Development (UNCTAD).
 He was professor of economics, University of California Los Angeles (UCLA), 1985 and professor of sociology, University of California San Diego (UCSD), 1990.
 Since 1986, Katouzian has been teaching Persian literature and Iranian history at the University of Oxford and has organized two international conferences: the Hedayat Centenary, at the Middle East Centre, St. Antony's College, March 2003, and Iran Facing the New Century, at Wadham College, April 2004.
 Katouzian has been involved in Iranian cultural and artistic activities in Britain.
 He is on the advisory board of the Encyclopaedia Iranica in the field of modern Iranian history and literature.
 He is also a member of the board of trustees, Library for Iranian Studies, London.
-He has written for the British press and contributed to BBC radio and television programs.
+He has written for the British press and contributed to BBC radio and television programmes.
 He is the winner of the first SINA "Outstanding Achievement Award in recognition of Exceptional Contributions in Humanities".
+He was elected Fellow of the Royal Historical Society (FRHISTS) in 2026.